Time and Symmetry

 Detail – Historic tragedy eventually becomes a tourist attraction.

 Reading railway station in time.
 Composite of more than a hundred individual photos.

 Construction site in Eastleigh, Hampshire.
 Composite of about 50 images, taken on two different days.
 The print is 3 metres long.
 2016

 Christmas Market in Winchester, next to the cathedral.
+Composite image made of over 70 photographs.
 2015